-Mark your calendars folks– Shark Week 2018 is just around the corner!
-The long awaited and anticipated week kicks off on Sunday, July 22nd.
+Mark your calendars folks– Shark Week is just around the corner!
+The long awaited and anticipated week kicks off in the summer.
 Now, what is Shark Week you ask?
-Shark Week is an annual summer TV event by the Discovery Channel, which features all shark-related programming!
-This year is the 30th anniversary of Shark Week and we have partnered with Fellowes to celebrate and give you 30 fun shark facts that might prove that sharks and shredders are actually closely related.
+Shark Week is an annual TV event by the Discovery Channel, which features all shark-related programming!
+2018 marks the 30th anniversary of Shark Week and we have partnered with Fellowes to celebrate and give you 30 fun shark facts that might prove that sharks and shredders are actually closely related.
 You think this may be a stretch?
 Well, let’s find out.

 Shark Facts (And some shredder facts, here and there.)